openstack/osprofiler/devstack/README.rst

 **OSPROFILER_COLLECTOR** - controls which collector to install into DevStack.
 The driver is then chosen automatically based on the collector.
-Empty value assumes that the default messaging driver with Ceilometer is used.
+Empty value assumes that the default messaging driver is used.
 Example: enable Redis collector::

     OSPROFILER_COLLECTOR=redis